Understanding Mobile Network Technologies: 4G, 5G, and LTE Explained

 5G introduced 5G New Radio (NR) which sought to replace LTE.
 It was modeled off LTE's best features and then introduced brand new benefits such as improved energy savings and enhanced connectivity.
 5G can operate on a new, high-frequency spectrum called a millimeter wave (mmwave.)
 This operates on wavelengths between 30 GHz and 300 GHz, in comparison to the 4G LTE's wavelengths of under 6 GHz.

 Optimum Mobile is a leading provider of 5G.
-Our services run on the T-Mobile 4G LTE and 5G networks-the largest, fastest, and most awarded 5G service in recent reports compared to Verizon and AT&T. Our goal is to make your life easier with uninterrupted, super-fast service no matter how many people are in your plan.
+Our mobile service runs on the T-Mobile 4G LTE and 5G networks, the largest 5G service compared to Verizon and AT&T. Our goal is to make your life easier with uninterrupted, super-fast service no matter how many people are in your plan.

-You will, however, need a 5G-ready phone to take advantage of the 5G network.
-Luckily, we've got you covered.
-Our selection includes the latest 5G-ready phones like pre-orders for the iPhone 13 to the Samsung Galaxy S21.
+You will, however, need a 5G-ready phone to take advantage of the largest 5G network.
+Luckily, we've got you covered withe latest 5G-ready phones like the Apple iPhone 17, the Samsung Galaxy S25, or the Motorola moto g stylus.

 What’s Next for Networks—Will There Be a 6G?